 top of page

-The Institute for Jewish Studies Barcelona is dedicated to the revival of Jewish culture in Catalonia and Spain, through the study and research of Jewish intellectual and cultural heritage.
+The Institute for Jewish Studies Barcelona (EJB) is dedicated to the interdisciplinary study and research of Jewish culture and thought, with a particular focus on Sephardic and Catalan traditions.

 We are located at Casa Adret, a historic building at n.6 Solomo ben Adret Street (known in Hebrew as the Rashba).
 The building, owned by the Adret family during the Middle Ages, is one of the oldest habitable buildings in Barcelona.
 It is situated in the heart of el Call, the city's old Jewish quarter.
 The first floor was likely used as a craft or clothing workshop, while the upper parts were inhabited by two Jewish families, evidenced by the mezuzah holes found on two of the doors of the house.